Myriad-Dreamin/shiroa/github-pages/docs/format/book-meta.typ

 = description #type-hint("string")

-A description for the book, which is added as meta information in the html `<head>` of each page.
+A description for the book, which is added as meta information to the `document` element.

 ```typ
 #book-meta(